adamcw/wordle-trie-packing/README.md

 compression algorithms, but it's also doing [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding).

 Huffman coding is a process of generating a prefix code known as a Huffman code.
-Put more intuitively, it aims leverages the non-uniform distribution of symbols in a string in order to allocate fewer bits to letters that appear a lot, and more bits to those than appear infrequently.
+Put more intuitively, it leverages the non-uniform distribution of symbols in a string in order to allocate fewer bits to letters that appear a lot, and more bits to those than appear infrequently.
 The code is generated such that no code overlaps a prefix with another code, allowing for unambiguous decoding of variable lengths.

 Without Huffman coding, the best we could do per word was 24 bits in Lesson 6.